 NIH Presentations

-Including Diverse Populations in NIH-funded Clinical Research https://www.youtube.com/watch?v=fYoNnIt_f1o
+- Including Diverse Populations in NIH-funded Clinical Research

-An Overview of NIH Policies on Human Subjects https://www.youtube.com/watch?v=jPWxPgR-vww
+- An Overview of NIH Policies on Human Subjects

-2020 NIH Virtual Seminar Presentation Materials https://grants.nih.gov/virtual-seminar-2020/presentations.html
+- 2020 NIH Virtual Seminar Presentation Materials

 Clinical Research Policy

-- This program focuses on improving the efficiency, organization, and advancement of clinical research.
+The Clinical Research Policy Program focuses on the regulatory and policy issues related to research involving human subjects, biospecimens, participant data, and the integration of bioethical considerations across the NIH research portfolio.
+This program focuses on improving the efficiency, organization, and advancement of clinical research.
 It serves as a nexus for ongoing harmonization, streamlining, and optimization of policies and requirements concerning the conduct and oversight of clinical research, and addresses a wide range of topics.

 Application resources

-- Application Process:https://grants.nih.gov/grants/how-to-apply-application-guide.html
+- Application Process

-- Biosketch Formatting: https://grants.nih.gov/grants/forms/biosketch.htm
+- Biosketch Formatting

-- Formatting your Application: https://grants.nih.gov/grants/how-to-apply-application-guide/format-and-write/format-attachments.htm
+- Formatting your Application

-- Reference Letters: https://grants.nih.gov/grants/how-to-apply-application-guide/submission-process/reference-letters.htm
+- Reference Letters

-- Submitting the Application: https://grants.nih.gov/grants/how-to-apply-application-guide/submit.htm
+- Submitting the Application

-- Writing your application: https://grants.nih.gov/grants/how-to-apply-application-guide/write-application.htm
+- Writing your application

-NIH Clinical Research and Bioethics Training:
+NIH Clinical Research and Bioethics Training

 - https://clinicalcenter.nih.gov/training/index.html